AquaSurfer/Terrana/README.md

 Join the Discussions to share your feedback, report terminal quirks, or ask technical questions.

 Support Development
-If you find Terrana useful, or enjoy the lore and technical implementation, please consider supporting its development:
+If you enjoy the immersion and the technical work behind the terminal, consider supporting the project's growth:

 GitHub Sponsors